alimate/errors-spring-boot-starter/README.md

 return type.
 The `HandledException` class also accepts the *to-be-exposed* arguments in its constructor.

 #### Exposing Named Arguments
-By default error arguments are used in message interpolation only.
-It is also possible to additionally  get those arguments in error response by defining configuration property `errors.expose-arguments`.
+By default error arguments will be used in message interpolation only.
+It is also possible to additionally get those arguments in error response by defining the configuration property `errors.expose-arguments`.
-With arguments exposed you might get the following response payload:
+When enabled, you might get the following response payload:
 ```json
 {
   "errors": [